 Patricia Smith, lauded by critics as “a testament to the power of words to change lives,” is the author of six acclaimed poetry volumes.
 Blood Dazzler, which chronicles the devastation wreaked by Hurricane Katrina, was a ﬁnalist for the 2008 National Book Award.
 In a review, South Carolina poet laureate Marjory Wentworth wrote, “Blood Dazzler is the narrative of a shameful tragedy, but it is lyrical and beautiful, like a hymn we want to sing over and over until it lives in our collective memory.”
 In naming the book one of NPR’s Top 5 books of 2008, John Freeman called Blood Dazzler “a ﬁerce, blood-in-the-mouth collection” which “already has the whiff and feel of folklore.”
 Shoulda Been Jimi Savannah (Coffee House Press, 2012), a memoir in verse, was praised by Sapphire: "Shoulda Been Jimi Savannah, is just beautiful—and like the America [Smith] embodies and represents—dangerously beautiful.
 Shoulda Been Jimi Savannah is a stunning and transcendent work of art, despite, and perhaps because of, its pain.
 This book shines."
 The book was a finalist for the William Carlos William Award from the Poetry Society of America.
-Smith is currently at work on the biography of Harriet Tubman; a collection of short fiction and a coffee table book combining poetry with 19-th century photos of African Americans.
+Smith is currently at work on the biography of Harriet Tubman, a collection of short fiction, and a coffee table book combining poetry with nineteenth century photos of African Americans.

 Smith's work has been published in Poetry, The Paris Review, TriQuarterly, and other literary journals/anthologies, including Best American Poetry and Best American Essays.
 She has performed around the world, including Carnegie Hall, the Poets Stage in Stockholm, Rotterdam’s Poetry International Festival, the Aran Islands International Poetry and Prose Festival, the Bahia Festival, the Schomburg Center, the Sorbonne in Paris and on tour in Germany, Austria and Holland.
 A four-time individual champion on the National Poetry Slam—the most successful slammer in the competition’s history—Smith has also been a featured poet on HBO’s Def Poetry Jam and has performed three one-woman plays, one produced by Nobel Prize winner Derek Walcott.

-In addition to her poetic works, Smith edited the crime fiction anthology State Island Noir (Akashic Books, 2012); her contribution to the collectoin, the story "When They Are Done With Us," won the Robert L. Fish Award from the Mystery Writers of America for best debut in the genre and was chose for Best American Mystery Stories.
+In addition to her poetic works, Smith edited the crime fiction anthology State Island Noir (Akashic Books, 2012); her contribution to the collectoin, the story "When They Are Done With Us," won the Robert L. Fish Award from the Mystery Writers of America for best debut in the genre and was chosen for Best American Mystery Stories.
 In a review of the Washington Independent Review of Books, David O. Smith wrote, "Smith's introduction is a revelation...her Staten Island is "a Greek chorus on Thorazine, shuffling in the shadows and moaning a soundtrack of regional discontent."
-She is also the author of Africans in America, a companion volume to the groundbreaking PBS documentary; Publishers Weekly called the book “a monumental research effort wed with ﬁne writing…ultimately shaped by Smith’s beautiful narrative,” and Michelle Cliff of the San Jose Mercury News said, “With its vivid language and historical integrity, ‘Africans in America’ is a major contribution to this country’s written history.”
+She is also the author of Africans in America, a companion volume to the groundbreaking PBS documentary; Publishers Weekly called the book “a monumental research effort wed with ﬁne writing…ultimately shaped by Smith’s beautiful narrative.”
+Michelle Cliff of the San Jose Mercury News said, “With its vivid language and historical integrity, ‘Africans in America’ is a major contribution to this country’s written history.”
 Smith also penned the children’s book Janna and the Kings, which won Lee & Low Books’ New Voices Award.